Dioscorea hastifolia – Warrine (seed)

 Care and Cultivation of Dioscorea hastifolia

 Sow Dioscorea hastifolia seeds in autumn/spring, sow seed (don’t bury too deep, just enough to keep them weighted down) under the surface of a well drained cacti/succulent mix, keeping moist until germination.
 You can also cycle from moist through dry and then water again to stimulate germination.
 Disturbing the soil can also help.
 Likes a full sun or part shade position and is tolerant of extreme heat and heavy frost.
 Extremely drought tolerant due to the water storing capacities of the tuber.
+Summer dormant with the stems loosing leaves.

 5 seeds per packet